Mikaela-G/Reddit_Toxicounter/README.md

         * Very toxic; had a score between [aaa and aaa] for toxicity, [aaa and aaa] for severe toxicity
         * Moderately toxic; had a score between [aaa and aaa] for toxicity, [aaa and aaa] for severe toxicity
         * Not toxic; had a score between [aaa and aaa] for toxicity, [aaa and aaa] for severe toxicity
-## Word2Vec (and Word Embeddings)
-Since our Reddit data is text-based, we needed to transform it into an input readable by our machine learning models.
-To accomplish this, we trained a Word2Vec model on our data to produce word embeddings.

 ## Results